ARte-team/ARte/3rd delivery.md

 ![Final Evaluation](/img/technology_evaluation_4.png)

-## List of the functionality that is still missing and which you aspect you did not manage to evaluate
+## List of the functionality that is still missing
 - We decided not to implement two of the old proposed features (**animation** and **rebuilding of missing components**) at the moment because not really of interest for the course.
 We preferred to focus on the new IoT ones as explained above.

 ## Future developments